 The Student Records policy at Harper College is governed by the Family Education Rights and Privacy Act of 1974.
 The law and the guidelines for its use at Harper College are available in the Office of the Registrar.
-(See the Student Handbook/Datebook).
+(See the Student Handbook of Policies and Procedures section.)